 Hold that position for about 30 seconds, then work on maintaining that position in the supporting knee as you swing your leg around and in different positions.
 You can move as slowly as you need to in order to maintain your balance.

 Be sure to repeat on the opposite side.

 Strength + Flexibility = A Winning Combination

 Having natural flexibility can be great for many different activities if you have the strength to go along with it.

 Hypermobility isn’t a condition to fear, and as long as you don’t have any medical concerns related to your mobility, you can train just like anyone else by focusing on positioning, strength, and control.

-Our free Strength & Mobility Kickstart can help you achieve these things by helping you build strength and control to complement your mobility.
+Our Elements program can help you achieve these things by building strength and control to complement your mobility.

 Support Your Mobile Joints